-Authorities, police, NGOs, employment agency, basic care centres, UNHCR etc. have created their own Ukraine pages on their websites and info sheets.
+Authorities,37 police,38 NGOs,39 employment agency,40 basic care centres41, UNHCR42 etc. have created their own Ukraine pages on their websites and info sheets.
 Information has been translated into Ukrainian and Russian.
-The BBU GmbH has also set up a hotline that can be reached and that offers advice and information in the first language, Ukrainian and/or Russian.
+As mentioned above, the BBU GmbH has also set up a hotline which can be reached and that offers advice and information in the first language, Ukrainian and/or Russian.
 Advice is also available in German and English.
-There is also audio-video material available.
+There is also audio-video material available.43

 Ukrainian volunteers coordinate and support refugees, especially with information on e.g. rules, basic care, education, work, contact persons.
 They are organised through the social messenger Telegram.
 There are several different groups, usually one main group with several subgroups per federal state.
-The refugee coordination unit works closely together with telegram moderators and tries to improve living conditions for Ukrainian refugees.
+The coordination unit for Ukrainian refugees as well as asylkoordination österreich work closely together with telegram moderators and tries to improve living conditions for Ukrainian refugees.44